MP Estate Planning UK

 Making informed decisions about gifting money requires a clear understanding of what constitutes a gift and its implications for inheritance tax.

-Gifting money and assets can be an effective strategy for reducing your estate’s value for inheritance tax purposes.
-However, it’s crucial to understand the rules surrounding gifts to ensure you’re making the most of your gift allowances.
+Gifting money and assets can be an effective strategy for reducing your estate’s value for IHT purposes.
+However, it’s crucial to understand the rules surrounding gifts — particularly the 7-year rule and the distinction between different types of transfer — to ensure you’re making the most of your gift allowances.

 What Constitutes a Gift?

-A gift, in the context of inheritance tax, is a transfer of value from one person to another without receiving something of equal value in return.
-This can include cash, assets, or even the waiver of a debt.
+A gift, in the context of inheritance tax, is any transfer of value from one person to another without receiving something of equal value in return.
+This can include cash, assets, property, or even the waiver of a debt.
+Selling something significantly below its market value can also be treated as a gift of the difference.

 Key aspects to consider:

-• Gifts can be made during your lifetime or on death.
+• Gifts can be made during your lifetime — and lifetime giving is one of the most effective IHT planning tools.

-• Gifts to individuals are subject to inheritance tax if you die within seven years of making the gift.
+• Gifts to individuals are potentially exempt transfers (PETs) — they fall outside your estate completely if you survive for seven years after making the gift.

 Types of Gifts